learning color through paints

 Painters often call lightness the value of a color, following the 19th century terminology adopted by the Munsell Color System.

 What happens if a color appears brighter than the illumination seems able to produce?
 If the excess lightness is relatively small then the color will color appear to luminesce or glow.
-If the excess is large then the surface will appear to be emitting light, and we describe the color as a perception of brightness in relation to the average light or dark to which our eyes have become adapted.
+If the excess is large then the surface will appear to be emitting light, and we describe the color as a perception of brightness in relation to the average light or dark to which our eyes have become adapted, roughly a 20 times luminance contrast between the light and the background luminance.
 In the photograph (above, top), the color of the white sheet in light, when viewed in shadow, is about 4 times brighter than the sheet appears in the original photograph.
 This makes it appear to glow with a light of its own.

 Since we are only concerned with paint colors, the terms lightness or value, modified by dark, middle or light, are used to describe lightness variations.